Table of Contents

 - Select the vault where you want to add the password.

-- Click the plus sign at the bottom of the screen.
+- Click + New Item at the top of the screen.

 - Enter the title of the entry.
 Be sure to append a hyphen and the member's name or abbreviated name to the end of the entry title to help us find them when searching.
-E.g. for a login for Desert Island Theater Barn, append " - Desert Island".
+For example, for a Desert Island Theater Barn login, you should append " - Desert Island" to the password entry.

 - Enter the password.
 Click the key icon to use the password generator.

 - Enter the website.
-This is particularly important as it is what allows the 1Password browser extension to work.
+This is particularly important as it is what allows the 1Password browser extension to work on login pages.

 - Add optional sections and custom fields to capture any other data you want to save.